I admit it: I'm a planner, not a doer.

 Here's what we can learn from Wordle and Enforced Scarcity:

 - Shrink your goal until it's pushover easy.
-(The definition of pushover easy is that you can still achieve it even if you've caught the black plague and aliens are invading.)
+(The definition of pushover easy is that you can still achieve it even if you've caught the plague and aliens are invading.)

-- Attach that goal to an inevitable "habit trigger".
+- Attach that goal to an unavoidable "habit trigger".
 (It might be a time, like the start of your lunch break; a location, like getting home from work; or a "response" to something else, like going to the bathroom.)